 I wiped the hard drive for a Hackintosh build but I then realized that my HDD was my EFI boot drive!!!
 I’ve tried creating a bootable USB with 3 different drives.
 None of them work, but still trying.
 When booting, it gives me the boot installation initialization failed (after splash screen no windows boot though).
 I'm so clueless on the next thing to do, please help thank you!”

-How to restore EFI partition in Windows 10 simply?
+Restore accidentally deleted EFI partition in Windows 10 step by step

 When the EFI partition is deleted, you can try to recover EFI partition in Windows 10 by recreating it in Command Prompt.
 Here are detailed steps: